krahets/hello-algo/README-en.md

 >
 > **—— Junhui Deng, Professor of Computer Science, Tsinghua University**

-> "If I had *Hello Algo* when I was learning data structures and algorithms, it would have been 10 times easier!"
+> "If I had 'Hello Algo' when I was learning data structures and algorithms, it would have been 10 times easier!"
 >
 > **—— Mu Li, Senior Principal Scientist, Amazon**